AnonSolutions/django-indy-community/README.md

 # django-indy-agent
-Django wrapper for a cloud-base Hyperledger Indy Agent
+Django wrapper for a cloud-based Hyperledger Indy Agency for community applications.